Open-Credentialing-Initiative/trusted-issuer-registry-v1/README.md

 In a trusted and regulated ecosystem, a list of trusted issuing parties is needed.
 For this purpose, the OCI defined a secure, always-available, and self-governing mechanism to manage and retrieve a list of trusted Decentralized Identifiers (DIDs) belonging to trusted issuers.
 These issuers are trusted with issuing ATP and identity credentials while enforcing all needed regulations.

 For this purpose, an open, trustless, and decentralized network that is able to run arbitrary programs was chosen: The Ethereum network.
 The programs you can run on it are called "Smart Contracts".
-Those are self-contained programms that can store and manipulate their state.
+Those are self-contained programs that can store and manipulate their state.

 This repository contains code and documentation for a trusted issuer registry smart contract and a frontend that connects to it.